felixangell/phi/README.md

 Nate is a minimal text editor designed to look pretty, run fast, and be easy to configure and use.
 It's primary function is for editing code.
 Note that this is a re-write of the initial editor that I wrote last year.
 It's still a work in progress and is very buggy!
+In addition to this, the editor is written as if it's a game, so it will probably eat up your battery, run quite slow on a laptop, and probably crash quite frequently.

 <br>